haishanh/hs-gallery/README.md

 ### License

-Use it whatever you want.
+Except the images used in the demo.
+Use other files whatever you want.

+[demo]: haishanh.github.io/hs-gallery/
 [gulp-image-size]: https://github.com/scalableminds/gulp-image-resize